 - 410 UTILITY SERVICES: Expenditures for utility services other than energy services supplied by public or private organizations.
 Water and sewerage are included here.
-Telephone and internet services are not included here, but are classified under object 382. - CLEANING SERVICES: Services purchased to clean buildings (apart from services provided by school district employees), including, but not limited to, disposal services, snow plowing, custodial services, and lawn care services.
-(Used with function 2600.) - REPAIRS & MAINTENANCE SERVICES: Expenditures for repairs and maintenance services not provided directly by school district personnel. - 431 NON-TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Contracts and agreements covering the upkeep of buildings and non-technology equipment.
+Telephone and internet services are not included here, but are classified under object code 382.
+(Used only in Function Codes 2600s.) - CLEANING SERVICES: Services purchased to clean buildings (apart from services provided by school district employees), including, but not limited to, disposal services, snow plowing, custodial services, and lawn care services.
+(Used with Function Codes 2600s.) - REPAIRS & MAINTENANCE SERVICES: Expenditures for repairs and maintenance services not provided directly by school district personnel.

+- 431 NON-TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Contracts and agreements covering the upkeep of buildings and non-technology equipment.
 Costs for renovating and remodeling are not included here, but are classified under object 450.
-(Used with functions 2600 and 2700.) - 432 TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Expenditures for repairs and maintenance services for technology equipment that are not directly provided by school district personnel.
+(Used with Function Codes 2600s and 2700s.) - 432 TECHNOLOGY RELATED REPAIRS & MAINTENANCE: Expenditures for repairs and maintenance services for technology equipment that are not directly provided by school district personnel.
 This includes ongoing service agreements for technology hardware (e.g., personal computers and servers).
-(Used with functions 1000, 2230, and 2580.) - 440 RENTALS OTHER: Costs for renting that is not covered by object codes 441, 442, or 443. - RENTALS OF LAND & BUILDINGS: Expenditures for leasing or renting land and buildings for both temporary and long-range use by the school district.
-(Used with function 2610.) - 442 RENTALS OF EQUIPMENT & VEHICLES: Expenditures for leasing or renting equipment or vehicles for both temporary and long-range use by the school district.
+(Used with Function Codes 1000s, 2100s, 2230, 2580, 2590.) - RENTALS OTHER: Costs for renting that is not covered by object codes 441, 442, or 443. - RENTALS OF LAND & BUILDINGS: Expenditures for leasing or renting land and buildings for both temporary and long-range use by the school district.
+(Used with Function Code 2610.) - 442 RENTALS OF EQUIPMENT & VEHICLES: Expenditures for leasing or renting equipment or vehicles for both temporary and long-range use by the school district.
 This includes bus and other vehicle rental when operated by a local school district and similar rental agreements.
 Include rental vehicles for driver's education programs here.
 This should be coded to the function where the equipment or vehicle is used.
 This code excludes costs associated with the rental of computers or other technology-related equipment.
 These costs should be coded to expenditure object 443 as described below. - 443 RENTALS OF COMPUTERS & RELATED EQUIPMENT: Expenditures for leasing or renting computers and related equipment for both temporary and long-range use.
-This should be coded to the function where the equipment is used. - CONSTRUCTION SERVICES: Includes amounts for constructing, renovating, and remodeling buildings or infrastructure assets paid to contractors.
+This should be coded to the function where the equipment is used. - 450 CONSTRUCTION SERVICES: Includes amounts for constructing, renovating, and remodeling buildings or infrastructure assets paid to contractors.
 This code should also be used to account for the costs of nonpermanent site improvements, such as fencing, walkways, and roads, that are related to buildings and building sites.
-(Used only with function 4000.)

-490 OTHER PURCHASED PROPERTY SERVICES: Purchased property services that are not classified above.
+(Used only with Function Codes 2600s, 4000s and 2900 in the Depreciation Fund.) - 490 OTHER PURCHASED PROPERTY SERVICES: Purchased property services that are not classified above.
 Communication services are not included here, but should be included in object 530.